#1 - From Forest Resources to Photography: My Conservation Journey

 Before MM Photography existed, I was knee-deep in streams, logging benthic macroinvertebrates and cataloging wetland wildlife.
 My journey began in the field of environmental science, where I earned a degree in Forest Resources and Environmental Conservation.
 I spent my early career observing the balance of ecosystems, learning to read the landscape, understand its rhythms, and recognize the stories it told.
+Then I picked up a camera, and everything changed.

 I began capturing what I saw, not just for documentation, but for meaning.
 A turtle basking on a log became a moment of quiet resilience.
 The light filtering through trees transformed into a scene worth remembering.